Mustafa9023/security-networking-labs/networking/enterprise-network-simulation.md

 <img width="1196" height="672" alt="image" src="https://github.com/user-attachments/assets/c8cc1ef4-1547-4445-b46a-481cf49c81f6" />

-In this picture we see that the test for pinging the interent working correctly.
+In this picture we see that the test for pinging the interent working correctly..

 <img width="490" height="357" alt="image" src="https://github.com/user-attachments/assets/3a1af6aa-baee-44a2-a8b5-cffa9abf5dcd" />